silabs-KrisY/host-btmesh-switch/README.md

          * Generic OnOff Client
          * Light Lightness Client
          * Light CTL Client
-    4. Modify the *Features Bitmask* to 0x000b, then click "Generate" button.
+    4. Modify the *Features Bitmask* to 0x000b.
+    5. Click the "Generate" button to generate these changes to source.
 3. If the NCP target needs to sleep, you need to make the changes in steps 4 and 5 below to the project.
 The provided example **DOES NOT** enable the sleep mode.
 If you don't need to enable sleep mode in the NCP target, skip to step 6.
 4. Add below code right before while(1) in main.c: